The Overload: Music videos

-Corresponding with the single, the music video for the self-titled track, "The Overload", was released on the band's Vevo on 7 September 2021.
+Corresponding with the single, the music video for the track "The Overload" was released on the band's Vevo on 7 September 2021.
 The video features the band performing at a Car Boot Sale.
 The video was directed by James Slater.
 Slater also directed the music videos for their second and fourth singles, "Land of the Blind" and "Rich", respectively.
 In an interview with DIY, lead singer James Smith notes, "I had the idea for a music video in which a magician does tricks but everybody keeps applauding.
 I thought it was too on the nose to be a decent satire but I’ve been subtle in the past and nobody has picked up on it so this time I thought we would just be blunt.
 James [Slater] developed the idea and came up with the concept of the magician holding the cafe hostage via hypnosis."

 Critical reception

 The Overload received widespread critical acclaim upon its release.
-On review aggregator website, Metacritic, The Overload has an average rating of 86 out of 100, indicating "universal acclaim" based on 14 critic reviews.
-Additionally, on AnyDecentMusic? the album holds an 8.0 out of 10 rating.
+On review aggregator website, Metacritic, The Overload has an average rating of 85 out of 100, indicating "universal acclaim" based on 17 critic reviews.
+Additionally, on AnyDecentMusic? the album holds an 8.2 out of 10 rating.